vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 Tanzu Community Edition makes it easy for experienced and aspiring cloud native practitioners to independently learn about, evaluate, and/or use Kubernetes and other cloud native technologies.

-## Who should use Tanzu Community Edition
+## Who should use Tanzu Community Edition?

 - Aspiring  and experienced **cloud native practitioners** who want to learn, and develop their cloud native skills
 - Skilled cloud native practitioners, especially **developers**, who need a free Kubernetes distribution to use in their self-supported environment